 Veit Harlan's Jud Süß and Fritz Hippler's Der Ewige Jude

-These nine Posters are amongst the very rarest ones unearthed over the years (other top rarities include Blutendes Deutschland, Der Marsch zum Führer, Ritter's GPU, his Kadetten, Die Degenhardts, the two Dorf im roten Sturms, both Riefenstahl Czech Olympia posters, and all the Ohm Krügers.....but in fact all the posters shown are very rare).
+These eleven infamous anti–Semitic film posters are amongst the very rarest ones we have unearthed over the years (other top rarities include Blutendes Deutschland, Der Marsch zum Führer, Ritter's GPU, his Kadetten, Die Degenhardts, the two Dorf im roten Sturms, both Riefenstahl Czech Olympia posters, and all the Ohm Krügers.....but in fact all the posters shown are very rare).

 A 1944 photograph of Director Veit Harlan and his wife, actress Kristina Söderbaum, four years after filming Jud Süß together, and before the post-war retribution and two show trials were instigated –– the first time in history that a film director was judicially charged with "crimes against humanity," despite post–war film school darling Sergei Eisenstein never having been similarly charged.
 His 1929 Soviet film The Old and the New (also known as The General Line) implicitly endorsed the murder of millions of innocent Kulaks through planned starvation, Red Terror and Gulag deportations.